-Welcome back to school and to our first month of WSDLC “Flipped Classroom” training!
+Welcome back to school and to our first month of WSDLC “Flipped Classroom” training series!

 If you are new to WSDLC or want a refresher, this month’s Flipped Classroom is for you.

-We have materials to get you started with the WSDLC OverDrive collection, and the OverDrive team is also ready to help with questions you have.
+This page will introduce you to the basics of what it means to be a member in the WSDLC.
+From definitions of well-used terms to digital collection resources, we have materials to get you introduced with the WSDLC OverDrive collection, and the OverDrive team is also ready to help with questions you have.

 Sora